TomasHubelbauer/svg-3d/readme.md

 SVG is the only alternative to GIF animations when it comes to embedding them in MarkDown documents which can be previewed on GitHub and in VS Code.
 GIFs are ugly, large and slow.
-Some animation sharing sites already replace them with MP4 videos or WebP, but that's not an option for MarkDown (although maybe WebP is?).
+Some animation sharing sites already replace them with MP4 videos or WebP, but that's not an option for MarkDown.

 I want a solution to hosting animated education and instructional content in MarkDown documents which can be hosted and previewed on GitHub and in VS Code.
 The ability to inspect the source of the animation and tweak it if desired is a huge bonus, and so it the vector based nature of SVG compated to rasters.
-So, even if WebP might be an option (I haven't checked its support in browsers and on GitHub and in VS Code previews), it is a raster which is worse in terms of tinkering with it.

 Since SVG can also be hosted in HTML, there is a potential for interactivity and I am somewhat entertaining this functionality, too, but it is a side-effect of